 According to research published in Diabetes Care, it is a rare form of sweating that happens because of nerve damage.

-For many people, this is a familiar reaction to eating hot or spicy foods, but people with diabetic neuropathy may experience facial sweating to a greater degree.
+For many people, this is a familiar reaction to eating hot or spicy foods.
+However, people with diabetic neuropathy may experience facial sweating to a greater degree.

 The person may find that they sweat and become red in the face while eating, regardless of the temperature or spiciness of foods.